TheeKingZa/alx-higher_level_programming/0x12-javascript_warm_up/README.md

   - const: Constant variable that cannot be re-assigned.
   - let: Block-scoped variable that can be re-assigned.

-* Data Types in JavaScript
+* Data Types in JavaScript?
 ---------------------------
   JavaScript has several data types, including:
     - Number.